YanLunHuang/Facile/readme.md

 There are 4 CUs.
 Split input(output) in two part and take two times to compute.

+host_2HBM_4CU.cpp:
+There are 4 CUs.
+Use 2 HBM bank in ping-pong fashion.

 host_iteration.cpp:
 There are only 1 CUs running.
 Add an iteration variable to manipulate the iteration times.